CalConnect/caldavtester-tools/README.md

 * test-results can be separately recorded by specifying a --branch=<branch> option
 * JSON-dumps generated via testcaldav.py --observer jsondump can be imported
 * lists features enabled in serverinfo.xml and available test scripts by required features
-* future plans include a WebGUI to display aggregate results and drill down to individual test-failures
+* WebGUI to display aggregate results, run test-scripts and drill down to individual test-failures
 ```
 Usage: php caldavtests.php
 --results [--branch=<branch> (default 'trunk')]